vidjil/vidjil/doc/roadmap.md

  - Get longer consensus sequence #4686
     + **Available since Q4 2021**, ✅

+### Improved and extended analysis of some recombinations

+These points are not in the roadmap with fixed dates.

+ - Extend set of recombinations
+ - Find generalized recombinations, even unexpected #1400 #2818
+ - Work on clone phylogenies
+ - Work on noisy data, such as third-generation sequencers

+Perspectives depends on collaboration.
+These points are *ongoing research* 🚧 in the Bonsai team with selected collaborators.
+For some of these points, we are open to new partners.
+They often imply core algorithmic work on Vidjil-algo, often combined with updates on the web application.
+Contact us if you are interested and/or if you have/plan to have such data.

 ## Better tools for massification of analyses

 Routine, and sometimes even 100+ samples.